Let me ask you a question:

 Here’s what he had to say in our email exchange:

 Support so far for me has been good.
 Bugs are fixed once reported, and they’ve incorporated a bunch of feature requests already.

 So, it appears that Growtheme’s support performs as well as advertised.
 As always, your mileage may vary.

 Wrapping up this Growtheme review

-Growtheme is an exceedingly interesting offering.
+Growtheme is an exceedingly interesting WordPress theme.
 In a world where multipurpose monster themes like Divi and Avada are reigning supreme, it’s refreshing to see a theme so singularly focused on just servicing one niche really well.